Adolf Baars

 A portrait of Adolf Baars, Dutch communist, circa 1915–6.

-Adolf Baars (1892 in Amsterdam – 1944 in Auschwitz concentration camp) was a Dutch-Jewish Communist, engineer, and writer who is largely remembered today for his early role in the Indische Sociaal-Democratische Vereeniging and the Indonesian Communist Party.
+Adolf Baars (born Asser Baars; 1892 in Amsterdam – 1944 in Auschwitz concentration camp) was a Dutch-Jewish Communist, engineer, and writer who is largely remembered today for his early role in the Indische Sociaal-Democratische Vereeniging and the Indonesian Communist Party.

 Biography

 Early life

 He was born Asser Baars in Amsterdam on April 20, 1892, although throughout his life he went by the name Dolf or Adolf.
 His parents were Benjamin Baars, a diamond worker, and Judith Nerden.
 He studied to become a Civil engineer in Delft, graduating in 1914.
 The college in Delft was a hotbed of student radicalism, and during his time there he joined the Amsterdam chapter of the Social Democratic Workers' Party.
 In October 1914 he married his first wife, Anna Catharina Cheriex, who was a doctor.